 There are a variety of types of plastic pipe on the market, most of which are joined using a glue-like solvent that, when applied to the pipe, actually dissolves the surface and fuses the pipe and fitting, producing a bond not unlike that of a metal weld but without requiring any heat.

-Preparing the pipe.
 Regardless of the type of pipe you are using, the layout and preparation of the pipe and fittings are all important.
 Before you cement any of the fittings together, lay out the entire job and plan ahead.

 Don’t remove so much material from the pipe that the fitting becomes liable to leak.
 To be sure, check the fit of each pipe into a fitting.
 It should be snug; if the pipe is loose or slides easily, try another fitting or cut another piece of pipe.

-Cementing the fitting.
-Use the solvent that was formulated for the type of pipe you are using (polyvinyl chloride or PVC; acrylonitrile- butadiene styrene or ABS; chlorinated polyvinyl chloride or CPVC; or one of the several other types).
+To glue plastic pipe, use the solvent that was formulated for the type of pipe you are using (polyvinyl chloride or PVC; acrylonitrile- butadiene styrene or ABS; chlorinated polyvinyl chloride or CPVC; or one of the several other types).
 Follow the instructions on the container, which may require the use of a primer to clean and prepare the area to be bonded.
 There may also be temperature restrictions, as some solvents do not bond properly at cold temperatures.